Chrysler Canada Greenway: Alignment

-The trail starts at the junction with Kings Highway 3, but has signs to cross at the nearby Walker Road due to the dangerously high levels of traffic.
+The trail starts at the junction with Kings Highway 3, with signs to cross at the nearby Walker Road due to the dangerously high levels of traffic.
 The trail also has an unofficial "extension" which continues 2 km straight to its terminus with North Talbot Road.
 The Greenway also has five "Community Entrances", three of which (Harrow, Kingsville, and Ruthven) are of "service center" standards.

-The Greenway is currently all gravel, and it is unknown if there are any plans to pave it in the near future.
+The Greenway surface is crushed gravel.
+The route passes through towns and farmland, crossing creeks and connecting 25 woodlots.

 Note: Not all exits are initially listed. more will be added as information is received.

 Extensions

 Extensions of the trail are planned.

-The Municipality of Leamington, Ontario has expressed great interest in converting their abandoned rail lines east of Talbot Road (CR 34) into an extension of the Chrysler Canada Greenway.
-Currently, bikes and farm tractors have to use dedicated bike lanes along the very-busy Talbot Road, and this is dangerous, due to the high speed limit, trucks, hills, and curves.
+The Municipality of Leamington has expressed interest in converting their abandoned rail lines east of Talbot Road (CR 34) into an extension of the Greenway.
+Currently, bikes and farm tractors have to use dedicated bike lanes along the very busy Talbot Road, and this is dangerous, due to the high speed limit, trucks, hills, and curves.
 Currently, the parts east of CR 34 are navigable by bike or foot, but it is not recommended, as the brush is quite thick and it may still be private property.

 The nearly all of the right-of-way along the former CN Rail CASO Subdivision from Leamington to a point just east of Ridgetown (via Wheatley, Merlin, and Blenheim) is intact, and able to be converted into a rail trail, and is either in the process of becoming one, or is in the planning stages.

 ERCA has expressed its intentions on linking Amherstburg, McGregor, and Essex to the trail network via a 28-km long trail, with an intersection somewhere near McGregor, Ontario.
 This is already easily done, as ERCA owns the right of way, and a 1-km spur route leads into McGregor from the Greenway.

 Aside from money, the insane traffic amounts on Highway 3 (which was scheduled to be twinned starting 2007) would pose a significant obstacle, unless the trail was routed along either an overpass/underpass, or through an intersection/Interchange, such as with Townline Road (County Road 8).

 The City of Windsor has also expressed its intentions on linking its bike trail network to the Chrysler Canada Greenway.
 The most-likely candidate for this would be the Devonwood Bike Trail, which is the farthest-south reaching trail (the closest, with just 3.5 km separating the two), and already connects to an ERCA conservation area (Devonwood Conservation Area).